When sick leave and conflict coincide, it becomes complex. MediRights guides you through this difficult situation.

 If the employment relationship is irreparably damaged, termination through a settlement agreement can be the best option.
 We negotiate good terms.

-We unravel the situation: what is conflict, what is illness, where is the core?
+We unravel the situation: what is conflict, what is sick leave, where is the core?
 A clear picture is necessary for the right strategy.

 We determine together the best approach: focus on restoring the relationship, negotiate about departure, or prepare for a legal confrontation.